joseveloso1501/convert_dataset_to_yolo/README.md

 # convert_dataset_to_yolo
-Script to convert self-developed dataset to YOLO Darknet format
+Script to convert self-developed tagged dataset (in json file) to YOLO Darknet format